Building Capacity in Linguistics and Endangered Languages at Tribal Colleges and Universities

 JW Marriott Austin, 110 East 2nd Street, Austin, TX 78701

 At the all-day workshop, TCU students and faculty with an interest in linguistics had the opportunity to discuss with each other and with participating linguists how the field of linguistics can support their TCU and individual learning goals.
 Those already involved with teaching or learning a Native language at their institution were especially encouraged to attend.
 Workshop participants met with linguists and specialists in support of their language-related programs and projects, and attended relevant sessions of the four-day LSA Annual Meeting.
 The workshop and related activities over the four-day Annual Meeting included hands-on training, exposure to cutting-edge research, professional development resources, networking sessions, mentoring and social activities.
 View the final Workshop Agenda, which includes speaker slide presentations.
 View the complete workshop packet [pdf], including a listing of resource materials.
-An edited video-recording of the the workshop will be available as soon as editing work is complete.
+An edited video-recording of each session held at the workshop is available as part of the Agenda.